Raffaelloo/Leafgreen_urbanfarm/README.md

 # Leafgreen_urbanfarm

-Website and online shop for Leafgreen an urban farming company.
+Website and online shop for Leafgreen, an urban farming company.